CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 - Explain how we use operators
 - Evaluate basic JS expressions using the Node REPL
 - Predict the result of evaluating an expression in JavaScript
-- Identify the key features of a call site: identifier; parentheses, argument
+- Identify the key features of a function call expression: identifier; parentheses, argument
 - Execute a JavaScript file using NodeJS
-- Print certain JS expressions to the terminal with
+- Log JavaScript expressions to the terminal
 - Predict the console output when a basic JS program is executed using Node

 ## Key vocabulary